Mardi Gras Massacre: Plot

 At his apartment, John wines and dines Sissy with a meal of Chinese food at her request.
 However, when John prepares to perform his ritual murder of Sissy, he hesitates, sensing her inherent purity and lack of corruption.
-He initially orders her to leave, but, unaware of his plans, insists that they complete their transaction.
-John continues to bind Sissy and proceed with the ritual, murdering her.
-Meanwhile, Sherry becomes enraged with Frank after learning he pocketed money found with Shirley's body, and vows to never see him again.
+He initially orders her to leave but, unaware of his plans, insists that they complete their transaction.
+John continues to bind Sissy and proceeds with the ritual, murdering her.
+Meanwhile, Sherry becomes enraged with Frank after learning he pocketed money found with Shirley's body and vows never to see him again.

-Sherry goes out for drinks at a local disco, where she gets in a drunken fight with another woman.
-Sergeant Mayer happens to witness the incident, and escorts Sherry back to her apartment.
+Sherry goes out for drinks at a local disco, where she gets into a drunken fight with another woman.
+Sergeant Mayer witnesses the incident and escorts Sherry back to her apartment.
 She tells Mayer she plans on leaving New Orleans as the annual Mardi Gras celebration begins the following day.
-Meanwhile, John meets Joe, a bartender, and offers him a large sum of money for three prostitutes for Fat Tuesday, during which he plans to offer three women to Coatl at once.
+Meanwhile, John meets Joe, a bartender, and offers him a large sum of money for three prostitutes for Fat Tuesday, during which he plans to provide three women to Coatl at once.
 One of the three Joe offers him is Sherry.
-John inebriates the women with pisco, and prepares for the murder ritual.
+John inebriates the women with pisco and prepares for the murder ritual.
 Meanwhile, Frank and Mayer are alerted to John's apartment by the Chinese food vendor who delivered there.

 Frank and Mayer rush to the apartment and botch the ritual, saving Sherry and the other two prostitutes.
-John flees via a fire escape, and leads Frank and Mayer on a chase through the French Quarter, ending at the Governor Nicholls Street Wharf, where John steals a police car and crashes the car into the Gulf of Mexico.
-When they pull the car from the Gulf, they find the ritual mask, but John is nowhere to be found.
+John flees via a fire escape and leads Frank and Mayer on a chase through the French Quarter, ending at the Governor Nicholls Street Wharf.
+There, John steals a police car and crashes it into the Mississippi River.
+When they pull the vehicle from the water, they find the ritual mask, but John is nowhere to be seen.